marczz/mzlinux_pages/system/backup.md

     -   [Borg Community resources ](https://github.com/borgbackup/community/)

-    The backup programs closer to Borg bnam by its features was
+    The backup programs closer to Borg  by its features was [Obnam](http://obnam.org/) a snapshot backup program written in C and python 2, _obnam_ was closed In August 2017 and dropped from Debian.

-    {{< iref "#obnam" "Obnam" >}}.
-Note that obnam can backup over SFTP without any software on the remote side, while Attic backup over ssh, by running attic /borg on the remote side.
+    One feature of _Obnam_ missing in Borg is that _obnam_ could backup over SFTP without any software on the remote side, while _Borg_ backup over ssh, by running _Borg_ on the remote side.
+If you need to backup on a remote filesystem you need either to mount the filesystem on the local machine, which is not always efficient for transfer and calculating checksums on the remote backup, is very inefficient because it implies to reload the files.
+You avoid it by opting for a backup tool like {{< iref "#restic" "Restic" >}}.

-    One advantage of Borg is that it uses an rsync-like rolling checksum method.
-This means that if you add 1 byte at the beginning of a 100MB file, Attic will upload a 1-byte chunk and then reference the other chunks after that, while Obnam will have to re-upload the entire file, since its chunks start at the beginning of the file in fixed sizes.
+    One advantage of _Borg_ is that it uses an rsync-like rolling checksum method.
+This means that if you add 1 byte at the beginning of a 100MB file, while _Obnam_ upload a 1-byte chunk and then reference the other chunks after that, while _Obnam_ had to re-upload the entire file, since its chunks start at the beginning of the file in fixed sizes.

     -   [Comparison of Attic vs Bup vs Obnam ](http://librelist.com/browser/attic/2015/3/31/comparison-of-attic-vs-bup-vs-obnam/)
-    -   [Roundup of remote encrypted deduplicated backups in Linux ](http://changelog.complete.org/archives/9353-roundup-of-remote-encrypted-deduplicated-backups-in-linux) compare attic and obnam.
+    -   [Roundup of remote encrypted deduplicated backups in Linux ](http://changelog.complete.org/archives/9353-roundup-of-remote-encrypted-deduplicated-backups-in-linux) compare _attic_ and _obnam_.

 -   <a name="duplicacy">[Duplicacy](https://github.com/gilbertchen/duplicacy)
     (Free for personal use, paid versions for commercial use)